Roar Like a Violin Monster

 In retrospect, I now understand his answer to mean that any artist, given a baseline of talent (i.e. “good enough”) can create a successful career, provided that he or she hustles hard enough (doing promotion, sales, marketing, networking, etc.)

-You don’t have to be a blues viola player or a rock violinist to build your distinct brand and succeed.
-But you DO have to work hard, and creatively, to build your audience, find your niche, and make a living playing music.
+You don’t have to be a super advanced player to succeed.
+But you do have to work hard, and creatively, to build your audience, find your niche, and make a living playing music.

-Check out Violin Monster in this video.
-He’s not a virtuoso, but he’s paying his rent playing the violin, and it seems like he’s having fun doing it.
+Violin Monster isn’t necessarily a virtuoso, but he’s paying his rent playing the violin, and it seems like he’s having fun doing it.

 Regardless of the style of music he plays, Mr. Monster fits my definition of a “creative string player,” because of the clever way he interacts with his community and makes a living making music.